spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 become part of the pipeline.
 When Sparv is run it will automatically search for decorated functions and scan their arguments, thus building an index of their inputs and outputs.
 This index is then used to build the dependency graph.

 The available decorators are listed below.
-Every decorator has one mandatory argument, the description, which is a string describing what the function does.
+Every decorator (except for `@wizard`) has one mandatory argument, the description, which is a string describing what the function does.
 This is used for displaying help texts in the CLI.
 All other arguments are optional and default to `None`.

 ## @annotator
 A function decorated with `@annotator` usually takes some input (e.g. models, one or more arbitrary annotations like